h-yung/travel-advisory/README.md

 MVP will focus on negative COVID test and proof of vaccination for the [top 10 most visited countries](https://worldpopulationreview.com/country-rankings/most-visited-countries) for tourism and global travel.
 Future phases will provide more actionable details and increase country list.
 Further optimizations will use webscraping for publicly available data from credible government agency sources.
+Edit permissions should be limited or become moot, but potential for allowing suggestions or crowdsourced updates (putting "Published" vs "Pending" statuses to work).

 **Demo** with some data